How to Make a Cute Little Santa with an Ice Cream Cookie Cutter

 - Piping tips if you want to use them.
 My favorites are PME #1.5 and PME #2 just in case you were curious.

 - Food-Safe Marker

-- Paintbrush (just in case you over spay your food gel colors.
+- Paintbrush (just in case you overspray your food gel colors.
 You’ll see what I’m talking about in the video.

 - Hybrid Sparkle Pump – Super Pearl